zombrodo/plan/README.md

 `Rules` object to be passed in.
 These Rules are then used to compute the position, and size, of the container.

-`Plan` provides four rules out of the box:
+`Plan` provides six rules out of the box:

 * `PixelRule` for constant pixel values,
 * `RelativeRule` for values relative to its parent,
 * `CenterRule` for centering the position in its parent,
 * `AspectRule` for maintaining an aspect ratio with itself
+* `ParentRule` for taking the same value as its parent
+* `FullRule` for taking up the same value of its parent, minus an offset

 more advanced users can add their own if they see fit, but we'll leave that for now.